Career Definition for a Horse Veterinarian

 Similar career options within this field include:

 Veterinary Assistant and Laboratory Animal Caretaker

 With only high school diplomas and on-the-job training, these assistants and caretakers look after nonfarm animals in animal hospitals, clinics and laboratories.
 They report to veterinarians, scientists, veterinary technicians or veterinary technologists.
-The BLS predicted faster than average employment growth of 9% for these workers, from 2014-2024.
-In 2015, their median annual salary was $24,360, per the BLS.
+The BLS predicted much faster than average employment growth of 19% for these workers, from 2016-2026.
+In 2017, their median annual salary was $26,140, per the BLS.

 Zoologist and Wildlife Biologist

 A bachelor's degree is required to enter this profession, and a master's degree might be needed to advance within the field.
 These professionals study the habitats and characteristics of various types of animals.
-From 2014-2024, the BLS expected slower than average job growth of 4% for zoologists and wildlife biologists.
-According to the BLS, they earned an annual median wage of $59,680 in 2015.
+From 2016-2026, the BLS expected average job growth of 8% for zoologists and wildlife biologists.
+According to the BLS, they earned an annual median wage of $62,290 in 2017.